bearcat83/ff_sleeper/documentation/1-doc_sleeper_scores.md

 # getMatchups Function Documentation

-The `getMatchups` function is part of a Google Apps Script that interacts with the Sleeper API to fetch NFL matchup data for a specified league and updates it in a Google Sheets document.
+The `getMatchups` function is part of a Google Apps Script that interacts with the Sleeper API to fetch NFL fantasy matchup data for a specified league and updates it in a Google Sheets document.
 This documentation explains each step of the script.

 ## `getPacificTime()`